Device Packaging 2020 PDCs

 - Early afternoon PDCs will be held from 1:00pm until 3:00pm.

 - Late afternoon PDCs will be held from 3:30pm until 5:30pm.

 Fees include access to the 2-hour course led by reputable industry leaders and one hard copy of the course notes* designed by the instructor.

-Register for two or more courses and enjoy a boxed lunch.
+Register for an AM and a PM course and enjoy a boxed lunch.